back

 In this blog, we’ll talk about the ins and outs of managing multiple loans at one time (from different or the same lender) and how you can find a solution to your financial problems, even if you have poor credit.

-A personal loan is a loan that can be used to handle different types of debts or purchases and you may be able to get multiple, sometimes from the same lender.
 Unlike a small business loan or an auto loan, a lender doesn’t provide a personal loan for a specific purpose.
 Instead, the borrower can use the money for any need in their life.
-But before taking out another personal loan or several personal loans, you should learn more about how personal loans impact your credit scores.
+But before applying for a new personal loan and managing multiple personal loans, you should learn more about how personal loans impact your credit scores.

 Personal Loans and Your Credit Score